pulumi/pulumi-self-hosted-installers/byo-infra/README.md

     * `GRANT ALL PRIVILEGES ON 'pulumi'.* TO 'pulumi'@'%'`
     * `GRANT CREATE USER ON *.* TO 'pulumi'@'%' WITH GRANT OPTION`
   * Create a database named `pulumi` on the server.
-  * The MySQL server must have inbount ICMP (ping) enabled.
+  * The MySQL server must have inbound ICMP (ping) enabled.
 * S3-compatible Object storage (for example, Minio)
   * At least 200GB SSD storage space
 * Domain name and access to create two endpoints: